nemo0622/pokeemerald-expansion/README.md

 - Add new Emotes using Reakain's Emote spritesheet (so cute!)
     - Go through major story events and add relevant emotes
     - Also try to add them to other things (ex: crying Emote when DexNav Pokémon disappears)
-- Continue Mapping and NPC development
-    - Sea of Vulcai, and on to the Fresco Isles
-- Add Signposts to every new route and town
 - Work on ideas from note on phone
     - Elite Redux inspired abilities & moves
     - New areas: